Milder Temperatures Today, Then Turning Cooler

 Little, if any precipitation this week

 MADISON, Wis.
-(WMTV) - We will have cloudy skies but mild temperatures to start off the day.
-By midday, a few breaks in the clouds are expected, but with northwesterly winds, temperatures won’t move a whole lot through the day.
-Highs this afternoon will be in the middle and upper 20s.
-Wind chills are expected in the teens through the better part of the day.
+(WMTV) - We will have cloudy skies to start off the day, but sunshine and mild temperatures are expected for the afternoon.
+Southerly winds will draw the milder air into the state today but a cold front will move through early tomorrow.
+Behind the front, wind will shift to northwesterly, and temperatures will plunge.

-A warm front will move in from the west and bring milder temperatures for tomorrow with highs expected to reach the middle 30s.
-A cold front will follow the warm front though and much colder air will fill in for Wednesday and Thursday.
-By the weekend temperatures will moderate a bit with highs back in the 20s by Saturday.
+Highs this afternoon will be in the middle and upper 30s, but by tomorrow, highs will only reach the lower teens.
+Overnight lows both Wednesday and Thursday night will dip below zero.
+By the weekend, temperatures will moderate a bit with highs back in the 20s by Saturday.
 Little if any precipitation is expected this week.

 Copyright 2022 WMTV.
 All rights reserved.